msavin/Parrot/README.md

 Parrot is a router designed for Meteor.
 It gives you reactivity in all the right places while costing your visitors less than four kilobytes of bandwidth.
 For maximum pleasure, combine with `Template.dynamic`.
 For maximum information, see GUIDE.md.

+An easy way to undestand Parrot is to think of it as having Session/Reactive-Dict on the URL instead of in the application.

 ```javascript
 /*_____________________________________________________________________
 |                      |                  |                            |